 Learning to curate content for social media is a valuable and learnable skill.
 What is the content monster?
 This is the void for content marketers between content creation and content sharing.
 The content monster needs to be fed consistently.
-Content marketing is a great way for brands and small businesses to reach their clients and prospective clients.
-If you are creating your own media or blog content, content creation is a time-consuming and important task.
-Most blogs and businesses aren’t producing an original video or blog article each day.
-If you do have the time and talent to produce great quality content, you still need to share more than one thing per day on social media.
+Content marketing is an excellent way for brands and small businesses to reach their clients and prospective clients.
+If you are creating your media or blog content, content creation is a time-consuming and important task.
+Most blogs and businesses aren't producing an original video or blog article each day.
+If you do have the time and talent to create great quality content, you still need to share more than one thing per day on social media.
 So, how can you feed the content monster and curate content to share?

-First, I’ll explain a few social media terms so you have a good understanding of my topic and then I’ll dig into where you can feed your content monster.
+First, I'll explain a few social media terms, so you have a good understanding of my topic, and then I'll dig into where you can feed your content monster.

 Content curation is finding targeted, interesting content to share on social media.
 To build a solid, trusted social network, you need to enhance your original content with other content.
 This content should reenforce your brand message, boost your social media presence, and help create topic authority with social media optimization.